NHS Fife & Shelter Scotland approach to supporting homeless patients attending hospital

 Self-reported housing status when admitted to hospital and at discharge

-Read the full health economic evaluation report.
+Read the executive summary or the full health economic evaluation report.

 An additional qualitative study was conducted by colleagues from the Place, Home and Housing team.
 Read the full details and findings from the interviews with service users and staff in the qualitative report.